 Can eating disorders be cured?

-The short answer to this question is yes.
-Any person can identify as recovered – it’s completely up to the individual to define recovery for themselves.
+Yes.
+Any person can identify as recovered from an eating disorder – it’s completely up to the individual to define recovery for themselves.
 Some people who identify as recovered experience relapses, others find they must commit to recovery every day, and others feel completely free of their disorder.

 Many of us move from having eating disorders to what is technically considered disordered eating.
 Since one survey found that about 65% of the U.S. population meets the criteria for disordered eating, this is less dire than it seems.
 In fact, disordered eating, in our culture, is considered “normal.”